ezylang/pages-playground/docs/customization/data_access.md

 - getData(String variable) - should return a value for a variable name.
 - setData(String variable, EvaluationValue value) - set a variable value.

-The _setData()_ method is only called when a variable is added to the expression, e.g. using the _ with()_ method.
-You may leave the implementation empty, if you do want to suppot this.
+The _setData()_ method is only called when a variable is added to the expression, e.g. using the _with()_ method.
+You may leave the implementation empty, if you do want to support this.

 > NOTE: The variable names that are passed to the methods are case-sensitive, just like they were
-> entered i the expression.
+> entered in the expression.

 The custom data accessor can then be specified in the expression configuration: